|Royal Dar Es Salam in Rabat, which will host the LET pre-qualifiers|

-The Robert Trent Jones-designed Royal Dar Es Salam in Rabat, which hosted the Moroccan Open four times and the Hassan II Golf Trophy from 1971-2010, will host these three Pre-Qualifiers from 28th November to the 8th December.
+The Robert Trent Jones-designed Royal Dar Es Salam in Rabat, which hosted the Moroccan Open four times and the Hassan II Golf Trophy from 1971-2010, will host the three Pre-Qualifiers.